Definition

 - Severe cases may present with psychosis.

-- Women frequently report menstrual irregularities, amenorrhea, infertility, and decreased libido.
+- Women frequently report menstrual irregularities, amenorrhoea, infertility, and decreased libido.

 - Men may experience decreased libido and erectile dysfunction due to gonadal dysfunction.